Mahsak89/Tictactoe/README.md

     - **Home pages**

-     -expaine about the game in the first section and down we have the another section with 3 colorful boxes which giv us more information,
+     -expaine about the game in the first section and down we have the another section with 3 colorful boxes which giv us more information.

     - **let's play page**

-     - On this page, there is also a a game box with tails wich added click sound on each tails. there is also a game winner text box who sho up after you are done with the game and show us, if we have a winner or if it is a draw.
+      -On this page, there is also a a game box with tails wich added click sound on each tails. there is also a game winner text box who sho up after you are done with the game and show us, if we have a winner or if it is a draw.